jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 people, just not necessarily synchronous- ly or in a way that requires that those values be equal.
-As David Bollier wrote in Think Like a Commoner , “There is no self-serving calcula- tion of whether the value given and received is strictly equal.”
+As David Bollier wrote in Think Like a Commoner, “There is no self-serving calcula- tion of whether the value given and received is strictly equal.”
 This should be a familiar dynamic—it is the